 There are basically two types of colored pencils.

 Oil Based Colored Pencils

-The oil based pencil is harder and does not have the waxy feel.
+The oil-based pencil is harder and does not have a waxy feel.
 Their cores have a thick coating which helps to prevent breakage.
+Oil-based colored pencils use a vegetable-based oil binder to hold together the pigment within the colored pencil’s core.
+Oil-based colored pencils are resistant to water.
 They don't leave the waxy crumbs on the paper that the wax pencils do.

 - Faber-Castel Polychromos colored pencils are recommended for their high quality.
 They are available in different size collections or as singles.